 Food court and food trucks at the Hilo Farmers Market

 Food trucks and a food court are on site for more food choices from traditional Hawaiian food favorites to more popular Hawaiian dishes to try at the market.
 Also, surrounding the market are a variety of small mom and pop eateries, shave ice shops and other Hawaiian snack vendors that sell things quickly on market days

 Enjoy the vendors that sell delicious tropical teas, iced drinks and blended smoothies from fresh tropical fruits.

 Sample and buy fresh in season tropical fruits grown in the area and enjoy some of the more exotic and rare fruits that come into season and sell quickly in the markets.

 Check out this video on touring the Hilo Farmers Market in dowtown (things are slightly different with the new market being built) with a temporary one in the same area.

 The market is located on Kamehameha Avenue and Mamo street in downtown Hilo, Hawaii

 Check the Hilo Farmers market website here for more updates.
 There is a brand new facility that is in the works now, but the various sections of the market will still be in use when the new building is ready for move in date.

 Details to visiting the Hilo Farmers Market

-The big shopping days are on Wednesdays, and Saturday from 6am to 4pm with over 100 vendors
+The best shopping days to visit the HIlo Farmers Market are on Wednesdays, and Saturday from 6am to 4pm with over 100 vendors